Aarifmedharsha/6Companies30dayschallenge/README.md

 Challenge Company 1 : Microsoft
 1. You are given an array of strings tokens that represents an arithmetic expression in a Reverse Polish Notation.(https://leetcode.com/problems/evaluate-reverse-polish-notation/) [LeetCode:151]
-2. Combination Sum with a twist.
+2. Combination Sum with a twist.(https://leetcode.com/problems/combination-sum-iii/) [LeetCode:216]
 3. Bulls and Cows.(https://leetcode.com/problems/bulls-and-cows/) [LeetCode:299]
 4. You are given an integer array nums of length n.
 Return maximum length of Rotation Function.(https://leetcode.com/problems/rotate-function/description/)  [LeetCode:396]
 5. Largest Divisible Subset.(https://leetcode.com/problems/largest-divisible-subset/description/) [LeetCode:368]